 - 1. Bronson Community Schools

 - 2. City of Bronson

 - 3. Branch County United Way

 - 4. Chamber of Commerce

 - 5. Bronson Kiwanis Club

-- 6. Bronson Rotary Club
+- 6. Member at Large

 - 7. Member at Large

-The Summer Park Program also provides additional recreation activities for children.
+The Summer Park Program provides additional recreation activities for children.
 The program runs for six weeks each summer at the Douglas Park building and offers programs and games as well as special events.
 It is free of charge for children between the ages of 6 and 12.
-Free busing is also offered to bring children to and from swimming lessons at Heritage Park Pool.

 The Bronson Youth Center also provides recreation and activities for children and is run by the Bronson School District.
 The Youth Center is housed at the Chicago Street School and offers workout equipment as well as tutoring and mentoring.
-The City of Bronson has a close working relationship with the Bronson School District and will continue to looks for ways to partner together on Parks and Recreation.
+The City of Bronson has a close working relationship with the Bronson School District and will continue to look for ways to partner together on Parks and Recreation.